How to relax and recharge before Christmas if you've been feeling overwhelmed in December

 Credit: Getty

 She's not wrong either.
 A 2020 study found that working out lowered depression and a negative mood in healthy but otherwise sedentary adults aged 20-40.
-Whilst another Polish study noted that it alleviated symptoms such as low self-esteem and social withdrawal.
+While another Polish study noted that it alleviated symptoms such as low self-esteem and social withdrawal.

 Yoga sequences in particular are a great exercise with the added benefit of relaxation.
 Researcher Catherine Woodyard at the University of Mississippi credits a good yoga flow with promoting "recovery from and treatment of addiction, reduce stress, anxiety, depression, and chronic pain, improve sleep patterns, and enhance overall well-being and quality of life."